 For more Fantasy Faire news, read the posts below:

-posted on January 28th, 2013 by Erin Glover, Social Media Director, Disneyland Resort
+posted on January 28th, 2013 by Erin Glover, Editorial Content Director, Disneyland Resort

 If you’ve visited Disneyland park recently, you may have noticed that Fantasy Faire is quickly taking shape next to Sleeping Beauty Castle.
 Opening this spring, Fantasy Faire will not only be a home for Disney princesses, but it will also be a natural extension of Fantasyland.
 To find out how the look and architecture of this new area will be designed to flow with Sleeping Beauty Castle and Fantasyland, I went to the creative lead for the project: Michel Den Dulk, Creative Director, Walt Disney Imagineering.